da-luce/ece4760_final_project/webpage/index.md

 ![Representation of what actual data looks like](graphics3.png)

 Thus, the project consisted of multiple hardware and software components.
-All components were combined to form a high-functioning ToF system.
+All components were combined to form a functioning LiDAR system.

 ### Hardware/Software Tradeoffs